AdnanHossain009/Console-Application-Development-Using-Numerical-Methods/README.md

 </ul>

 <h2>Steps of Gaussian Elimination</h2>
-Gaussian elimination works by transforming the matrix <b>A</b> into an upper triangular matrix, where all elements below the main diagonal are zero.
+Gaussian elimination works by reducing the matrix <b>A</b> into upper triangular form, where all entries that are on and below the main diagonal become zero.
 This is accomplished by performing a sequence of row operations.

 <h2>1.
 Forward Elimination</h2>
 <p>In the forward elimination phase, we are transforming the matrix to an upper triangular form.</p>